Phantasmagoria (band): History

-During the 2010 Under Code Production's New Year's live, Phantasmagoria was once again revived to perform.
-Along with their revival, the band released a mini-album and a single which contained songs the band had written while they were active but never released.
-The EP, entitled Seeds of Brain, contained four new songs, whereas the new single, "Diamond Dust", contained the title track and an instrumental version.
+Phantasmagoria reunited again to perform at a show in 2009, and at two in 2010.
+The first was at Tokyo Cinema Club on December 31, 2009.
+The second was part of a March 19, 2010 event at Tokyo JCB Hall that commemorated the 30th anniversary of the Rock May Kan venue, and the third was part of the Diamond Dust in Truth ~Aratana Yakusoku~ event at Osaka Big Cat on April 5, 2010.
+Along with 2010's temporary revival, the band released a mini-album and a single of previously unreleased songs.
+Seeds of Brain contained four tracks, whereas the single, "Diamond Dust", contained the title track and an instrumental version.
 In an interview with Shoxx magazine, Kisaki stated "Although we created the songs a while back, we never released them.
 We included those for hardcore fans who want to listen to all our songs.
 This is our last release; although I'm not sure if that sounds convincing [grins].
 But this time around it's really the end."
-On April 5, the band had their last official live and Kisaki announced his newest band, "凛 -the end of corruption world-," the day after.
-As of now, Phantasmagoria's last release is another collection of unreleased songs entitled Actuality, which was released in two versions on June 16, 2010.
+A "memorial CD" of four unreleased songs entitled "Actuality", was released in two versions on June 16, 2010.
+The compilation album Wailing Wall 2004-2010 followed on October 26, 2011.